mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 This does not mean though that the information should exist the entire time as a `PropertyManager` object.
 A more purposeful data structure which can be converted to and from a `PropertyManager` object would allow us to only have to depend on the `PropertyManager` object when the information is set on the algorithm.
 Out- and inside the algorithm the `PrropertyManager` is converted to and from a `SANSState` object which includes inbuilt validation logic and makes passing a large chuck of strucutred data into an algorithm much safer.

-A prototype implementation could look like this:
+A prototype implementation could look like the sample code below.

+First we define a `TypedParameter` which includes validation regarding the underlying type and potential further constraints.
+The `SANSStateBase` defines a general interface for the `SANSState` and its potential sub-states.
+The `PropertyManagerConverter` helps with converting the state object into a `PropertyManagerProeprty` and back.
+This is required to pass the state into algorithms.

 ```python
 from abc import (ABCMeta, abstractmethod)